 This was my gig in the early 90’s.

-I began to read labels and question what I was eating.
-I decided that I wanted to do better for myself and my family.
+I began to read labels and I decided that I wanted to do better for myself and my family.
 I had a horrific diet, it showed up in my health and well being and I wanted to be around to see my grandchildren.
+The list below is from my informative three session workshop called Healthy Choices for Children.
+I created this class based on self exploration and discovery and as a way to spread the word.

-Years later much of these food additives still exist; saccharin is pervasive in toothpaste and gum, maraschino cherry supplies have yet to run out, aspartame is a horrific addiction issue for many.
+18 years later much of these food additives still exist; saccharin is pervasive in toothpaste and gum, maraschino cherry supplies have yet to run out, aspartame is a horrific addiction issue for many.
 Blue foods had a recent resurgence.
-The fact is these additives are exactly that – these are certainly not necessary for us to eat.
+The fact is these additives are exactly that – These are certainly not necessary for us to eat.

 Below was my original list of things I refused to eat or serve my family.
 It took me two years to clean it up and switch my pantry and my habits